Our regular opening times are Monday – Friday: 9am – 5.30pm and Saturday: 9.30am – 12pm. Please note that we are closed

-We can accept cash, cheque (subject to five days clearance) debit cards from all banks or all credit cards (except American Express) there is a 1.5% extra charge for using a credit card.
+We can accept cash, cheque (subject to five days clearance) debit cards from all banks or all credit cards (except American Express).
 PLEASE NOTE: Debit and Credit card payments where the card holder is not present will only be accepted for transactions up to £500.
 Credit Card payments may only be made using chip and pin up to £2,000.
 We do not accept payment over the telephone but you can now pay through our website.

 Please see Terms and Conditions page.